kkramireddy/POC/pdp/README.md

 ## TGT PDP RESTFul API
 The intent of this project is to develop API using RESTful architecture style.
-This API exposes following services
+This Application interacts with another API for getting product description and NO-SQL data store for product price details.
+The services this API exposes are

 * __/products/{productId} : GET :__  It provides the product details (description and price) for the given product Id.
     * If prodcut is not found, it returns Http Status Code _NOT FOUND_.